 Upon receiving a discrimination complaint, the College shall commence an impartial investigation.
-The Title IX/EEO Coordinator/Designee shall be responsible for overseeing all investigations.
-Investigations may be conducted by the Title IX/EEO Coordinator or his or her designee.
-If the investigation is assigned to someone other than the Title IX/EEO Coordinator, the Title IX/EEO Coordinator/Designee shall inform the complainant and respondent(s) of the appointment of an investigator.
+The Title IX / EEO Coordinator shall be responsible for overseeing all investigations.
+Investigations may be conducted by the Title IX / EEO Coordinator or their designee.
+If the investigation is assigned to someone other than the Title IX / EEO Coordinator, the Title IX / EEO Coordinator shall inform the complainant and respondent(s) of the appointment of an investigator.

-1. Interim Measures: The Title IX/EEO Coordinator/ Designee may impose interim measures to protect the complainant and/or respondent pending the conclusion of the investigation.
-Interim measures may include, but are not limited to, imposition of no contact orders, rescheduling classes, temporary work reassignments, referrals for counseling or medical assistance, and imposition of summary discipline on the respondent consistent with the College's student conduct code or the College's employment policies and collective bargaining agreements.
+Interim Measures: The Title IX / EEO Coordinator may impose interim measures to protect the complainant and/or respondent pending the conclusion of the investigation.
+Interim measures may include, but are not limited to, imposition of no contact orders, rescheduling classes, temporary work reassignments, referrals for counseling or medical assistance, and imposition of a summary suspension in compliance with the College's student conduct code or an administrative leave of absence in compliance with the College's employment policies and collective bargaining agreements.